-Investing in our common stock involves a high degree of risk.
-You should consider the following risk factors, as well as other information contained or incorporated by reference in this prospectus supplement and the accompanying prospectus, before deciding to purchase any shares of our common stock offered herein.
+Investing in our securities involves a high degree of risk.
+You should consider the following risk factors, as well as other information contained or incorporated by reference in this prospectus supplement and the accompanying prospectus, before deciding to purchase any shares of our securities offered herein.
 The risks and uncertainties described are not the only ones we face.
 Additional risks and uncertainties not presently known to us or that we currently deem immaterial may also affect our business operations.
-If any of these risks occur, our business, financial condition or results of operations could suffer, the market price of our common stock could decline and you could lose all or part of your investment in our common stock.
+If any of these risks occur, our business, financial condition or results of operations could suffer, the market price of our common stock could decline and you could lose all or part of your investment in our securities.